loadero/loadero-python/README.md

 only the core functionality starting with creating a test.

 Test resource is contained within the `loadero_python.resources.test` module.
-From it `Test`, `TestParams` and `Script` classes need to be imported.
+From it `Test`, `TestParams`, and `Script` classes need to be imported.

 ```py
 from loadero_python.resources.test import Test, TestParams, Script
 ```

-Additionally `TestMode` and `IncrementStrategy` classificator constant enumerations needs to be imported from `loadero_python.resources.classificator`.
+Additionally, `TestMode` and `IncrementStrategy` classificator constant enumerations need to be imported from `loadero_python.resources.classificator`.
 They will be used for test attribute definitions.

 ```py